WDVM-TV

 WDVM-TV (channel 25) is an independent television station licensed to Hagerstown, Maryland, United States, serving the Washington, D.C., television market.
-It is owned by Nexstar Media Group alongside CW owned-and-operated station WDCW (channel 50).
-The two stations share studios on Wisconsin Avenue in the Glover Park section of Washington; WDVM-TV's transmitter is located on Blue Mountain, east of Front Royal, Virginia.
+It is owned by Nexstar Media Group alongside CW outlet WDCW (channel 50); Nexstar's Tegna subsidiary owns CBS affiliate WUSA (channel 9).
+WDVM and WDCW share studios on Wisconsin Avenue in the Glover Park section of Washington; WDVM-TV's transmitter is located on Blue Mountain, east of Front Royal, Virginia.

 History

 The station signed on the air as WHAG-TV on January 3, 1970.
 It was originally owned by Warren Adler along with WHAG radio in Halfway (AM 1410 and FM 96.7, now WDLD).
 WHAG-TV's original analog transmitter was to be on top of the Hagerstown Motor Inn (now the Alexander House) but was rejected due to structural incompatibility.
 A site on Fairview Mountain would become the location of the analog signal on UHF channel 25 on October 23, 1970.
-The station was an NBC affiliate; network anchors Chet Huntley and David Brinkley welcomed the station to the network during their newscast that night.
+The station served as the NBC affiliate for Hagerstown, Maryland; network anchors Chet Huntley and David Brinkley welcomed the station to the network during their newscast that night.

 Adler Communications sold WHAG-TV to Sheldon and Samuel Magazine of Washington, D.C., in 1973.
 The Magazine brothers then sold it to local aviation pioneer Richard Henson in 1977.
 Henson then sold the station to Great Trails Broadcasting in 1981.
-Great Trails then exited broadcasting and sold WHAG along with 2 of its stations—WFFT-TV in Fort Wayne, Indiana, and KSVI in Billings, Montana, to Quorum Broadcasting in 1998, for $65 million.
+Great Trails then exited broadcasting and sold three of its stations–WHAG-TV; WFFT-TV in Fort Wayne, Indiana; and KSVI in Billings, Montana–to Quorum Broadcasting in 1998, for $65 million.

 On September 8, 2003, Nexstar Broadcasting Group announced that it would acquire Quorum Broadcasting and its stations (including WHAG-TV) for $230 million.
 The sale was completed on December 31, 2003.